-Whether it’s going out for a day hike or a full trek of the Appalachian Trail, having a solid knife with you is absolutely essential.
-After all, there’s no telling what may befall of you on an outdoor adventure, so it’s absolutely better to be safe than sorry.
-We’ve covered survival gear before, but there are few pieces of outdoor gear more critical than a survival knife.
+Whether you’re going out for a day hike or a full trek of the Appalachian Trail, having a solid knife with you is absolutely essential.
+After all, there’s no telling what may befall you on an outdoor adventure, so it’s absolutely better to be safe than sorry.
+We’ve covered survival gear before, but there are few pieces of outdoor gear more critical than your best survival knife.

 Knives are essential tools for helping you with all kinds of outdoor tasks including cutting rope, branches, starting fires and more.
 They’re also helpful to have as a defensive tool, should it ever come down to it.
 More than anything else, it’s just a functional tool that will serve you well time and time again as you go hiking and camping.

 Hopefully, you’ll never be in a position where you need a survival knife to survive.
 But should that situation arrive, you’ll be set with one of these 14 must-have survival knives.
 Check out our selections below and see which one meets your needs most.

 1. Ontario Knife Company 499 Air Force Survival Knife